eoma/dakEventsPlugin/README.md

 HTMLPurifier should be installed in the projects lib/vendor/ directory under the name htmlpurifier.

+FullCalendar should be installed in the web-directory, create a folder called fullcalendar in both js/ and css/.
+Put fullcalendar.js and fullcalendar.min.js in js/fullcalendar/ and fullcalendar.css in css/fullcalendar/

+You should remark that FullCalendar depends on jQuery and that you should set jQuery to load in your layout.php in both backend and frontend.

 After that, add the following section to your project's config/autoload.yml.